Japanese urban legends: 1932 Shirokiya Department Store deaths

 On 16 December 1932, the Shirokiya Department Store fire in Tokyo resulted in 14 deaths.
-During the fire, many saleswomen in kimono were forced onto the roof of the eight-storey building.
+During the fire, many saleswomen in kimono were forced onto the roof of the 8-storey building.
 Rumors later spread that some of these women refused to jump into the safety nets held by firefighters on the ground.
-Traditionally, women did not wear undergarments with kimono, and they were afraid they would be exposed and ashamed if they jumped.
+Traditionally, women did not wear undergarments with a kimono and were afraid they would be exposed and ashamed if they jumped.
 As a result, they died.
 This news attracted attention from as far away as Europe.
 It has been alleged that in the aftermath of the fire, department store management ordered saleswomen to wear panties or other underwear with their kimono, and the trend spread.

-Contrary to this belief, Shoichi Inoue, a Japanese customs and architecture professor at the International Research Center for Japanese Studies, has denied the story of the ambivalent women with fatal modesty.
+Contrary to this belief, Shoichi Inoue, a Japanese customs and architecture professor at the International Research Center for Japanese Studies, has denied the story of ambivalent women with fatal modesty.
 According to Inoue, most people were saved by firefighters, and the story of women who preferred to die with their modesty intact was fabricated for Westerners.
 The story has been prevalent in many reference books, even published by the Fire Fighting Agency.
 Moreover, the Japanese generally believed that the Shirokiya Department Store fire was a catalyst for changing fashion customs, specifically the trend toward wearing Western-style panties.
 However, there is no evidence to substantiate the belief.

 Sony timer

-It was rumored that the Sony Corporation installed a device in all of its electronic products that caused them to fail soon after their warranties expired, an illegal form of planned obsolescence.
+It was rumored that the Sony Corporation installed a device in all of its electronic products, causing them to fail soon after their warranties expired, an illegal form of planned obsolescence.

 This has never been substantiated, and while it is unlikely that Sony would explicitly add expiration devices to their hardware, the "Sony Timer" has also been taken to mean that Sony manufactures devices to withstand just enough use to necessitate a new line.
 At the annual shareholders meeting in 2007, then president Ryoji Chubachi said that he was aware of the term "Sony Timer".